Rari-Capital/docs/docs/yag/README.md

 Please note that using our web client online at [app.rari.capital](https://app.rari.capital/) is not nearly as trustworthy as downloading, verifying, and using it offline.
 Lastly, the rebalancer can only rebalance funds to different pools and currencies (with limits on slippage).

-### Risk

-We have covered security above, but see [our website](https://rari.capital/risks.html) for more information on the risks associated with supplying funds to Rari.

-### Fees

-See [this Notion article](https://www.notion.so/Fees-e4689d7b800f485098548dd9e9d0a69f) for more information about fees and where they go.

-### COMP

-All [COMP (Compound's governance token)](https://compound.finance/governance/comp) earned by the fund is liquidated into additional interest for RSPT holders approximately every 3 days.

-## How It Works

-The Rari Stable Pool is a decentralized and fully-audited stablecoin lending aggregator optimized for yield based on the Ethereum blockchain.
-A high-level overview of how the Rari Stable Pool works is available in [`CONCEPT.md`](https://github.com/Rari-Capital/rari-stable-pool-contracts/blob/master/CONCEPT.md).
-This information is also [available online](https://rari.capital/current.html).
-Find out more about Rari Capital at [rari.capital](https://rari.capital/).

 ## Contract Usage

 The following document contains instructions on common usage of the Rari Stable Pool smart contracts' APIs.